Professional wrestling throws: Knee drop bulldog

 A version that involves the wrestler placing one knee against the base of a bent over opponent's neck, then dropping to force the opponent down to the mat, landing on the opponent's upper body.
 There is also a diving version.

 Leg drop bulldog

 The wrestler jumps in the air and uses one leg to push down on the head of an opponent who is leaning forward, which drives the opponent face-first into the mat.
-The move was innovated by Johnny Ace, calling it the Ace Crusher II and later popularized by Billy Gunn, who called it the Famouser (which was also used by Dolph Ziggler) or Fame-Ass-Er, the latter name used when he wrestled as "Mr. Ass."
+The move was innovated by Johnny Ace, calling it the Ace Crusher II, popularized by Billy Gunn, who called it the Famouser (or the fame-ass-er when he was wrestling as ‘Mr.Ass.)
+Nic Nemeth/Dolph Ziggler used the move as well.
 Marty Jannetty performed a version of the move where he applied a wristlock to the opponent first, which became known as the Rocker Dropper.
 Kelly Kelly later adopted the same variation as her finishing maneuver, calling it K2.